 The criminal proceedings against Guy Paul Morin represent a tragedy not only for Mr. Morin and his family, but also for the community at large: the system failed him – a system for which we, the community, must bear responsibility.
 An innocent man was arrested, stigmatized, imprisoned and convicted.
 The real killer has never been found.
 The trail grows colder with each passing year.
 For Christine Jessop’s family there is no closure.

 Although nothing can restore to Guy the years of his life and the peace of mind that were taken from him, he received $1.25 million and a public apology in compensation for his wrongful conviction.
 Despite this miscarriage of justice, Guy has been able to get married, raise children, produce a CD of his clarinet music, and develop his skills as a repairperson.
-As the years go by, however, it becomes less and less likely that Christine’s real killer will ever be caught and that this little girl and her family will ever get the justice they deserve.

 The Honourable Fred Kaufman, CM, QC.
 “Chapter 1: The Scope and Nature of the Inquiry,” Report of the Kaufman Commisssion on Proceedings Involving Guy Paul Morin (1998), pp. 54-55, available at: http://www.attorneygeneral.jus.gov.on.ca/english/about/pubs/morin/morin_ch1.pdf [“Inquiry”].